 The manufacturers of products often have profits at the front of their minds.
-However, they also have a duty to create safe and useable products.
-When they fail in this duty and sell a defective product, they can be held liable through a product liability lawsuit.
+However, they also have a duty to create safe and usable products.
+When they fail in this duty and sell a defective product, they are liable through a product liability lawsuit.

 If you were injured after safely using a faulty product, you have legal options.
-Our Michigan product liability lawyers can help you file a claim against a negligent manufacturer and request full and fair compensation in a claim.
+Our Michigan product liability lawyers file your claim against a negligent manufacturer and request full and fair compensation in a claim.
 We are here to help.

 - Types of product defects